d-o-e/CST-383-Project/README.md

 ## Dataset

-Dataset includes 299 rows for training and 89 rows for testing.
+Dataset includes 299 instances for training and 89 instances for testing.
 Before any modification the dataset feature types are 17 objects , 7 floats , 4 ints in total 28.

-We have merged and convert all categorical data using one-hot encode
+We discarded features with missing values percentages are higher than 60% We have merged and convert all categorical data using one-hot encode.

 Attribute Information: